canal-paris-credit-hugodominguez-lebonbon

 Sunday, June 22

 As part of its collaboration with the Lavoir Moderne Parisien, the La Reine Blanche theater presents this week on its stage Chemical Loves, a powerful and emotional play.
-We follow Candide, freshly arrived in Paris, who falls for Ilyes.
-Their story unfolds in the rhythm of chemsex, swinging between euphoria and excess.
-Through the confessions of a support group, the performance explores intimacy, the search for connection, the pitfalls, and loneliness, with a raw and touching honesty.
-A theater experience that challenges, enlightens, and makes the heart race.
+We follow Candide, who has just arrived in Paris and falls under the spell of Ilyes.
+Their story unfolds to the rhythm of chemsex, teetering between euphoria and excess.
+Through the confidences of a support group, the show explores intimacy, the search for connection, pitfalls, and loneliness, with a raw and touching honesty.
+A theater experience that shakes you up, enlightens you, and makes your heart race.

 Chemical Loves